 [Preview] Most people have a good level of self-awareness when it comes to their abilities to play the piano or pilot an airplane — or how good they are at golf or ice-skating… But I believe many entrepreneurs have a terrible level of self-awareness — particularly when it comes to evaluating their ideas, vision, strategy… likelihood of product-market-fit and/or overall success potential… [To Be Continued]

 What is a Startup??
 What makes you an Entrepreneur??

 — [Spoiler Alert: There are very few (if any) blogs, podcasts, advice, or “best-practices” that are intended for BOTH “Startup A” (a 30-employee B2B SaaS company with 7-figure annual recurring revenue, raising an 8-figure Series B round, at a 9-figure valuation, with aspirations of being a billion-dollar unicorn) AND “Startup B” (a pair of bootstrapping co-founders, working from coffee shops or co-working space, on their pre-launch MVP).
 Are they both startups??
-Maybe in the same sense that an ice cube and the Atlantic Ocean are both water?
+Yeah, I guess so — but in the same sense that an ice cube and the Atlantic Ocean are both water?
+[Full Column Soon]

 4) “Success” vs. “Failure”

 [Spoiler Alert: It’s NOT as obvious a distinction as you’d think!]
 Full Column Soon

 5) Would You Rather: A) aim for ~$25M, but hit $2.5M? -or- B) aim for $250K, but hit $2.5M?

 Spoiler Alert: A = $2.5M and B = $2.5M but A ≠ B — (wait, what?)

 A Plethora of Problems & Pitfalls Pertaining to: “IDEAS!”